ConorOkus/BuilderMiami/meetups/₿uilder-003.md

 Vibe-Coded App Showcase (15 mins)
 ----
-- Starts off with a demo of Phoenix wallet followed by a design and UX crituque
+- Starts off with a demo of Phoenix wallet followed by a design and UX critique
 - Conor attempts to make small changes based on the feedback with the help of Claude...

 Discussions + Q&A Topics (40 mins)